tcltk/tcl/doc/dev/strings.md

 that ISO 10646 still proposed at the time.
 The UTF-8 encoding defined in Unicode 2.0 proposed a different use for 4-byte sequences.
 They would be used to encode codepoint pairs using the surrogate extension mechanism.
-The refusal of the Tcl 8.1 encoder to produce 4-byte sequences mark another way in which Tcl's encoding was never UTF-8.
+The refusal of the Tcl 8.1 encoder to produce 4-byte sequences marks another way in which Tcl's encoding was never UTF-8.

 The UTF-8 spec in Unicode 2.0 was silent about the encoding of unpaired